jrburke/module/README.md

 });
 ```

-For files that contain one module, `module.define` is not used, but the load
+For files that contain one module, `module.define` is not used, but the loader
 can conceptually treat this as executing a `module.define` with the contents
 of the file as the body of the factory function passed to `module.define`.